It’s an all-too-common question: Why is my eCommerce site not selling?

 - Your call to action (CTA) is hard to find.
 Make it more noticeable by adding a large button with a clear CTA above the fold.

 - Your content isn’t persuasive or descriptive.
 It’s not enough to describe what you’re selling.
-You have to really sell it.
+You have to sell it.

 Poor or Missing Product Images

 Using low-quality product images is a common eCommerce mistake.
-If your sales numbers are low and you have a high return rate or lots of reviews from shoppers who didn’t get what they were expecting, you need to invest in better product images.
+However, if your sales numbers are low and you have a high return rate or lots of reviews from shoppers who didn’t get what they were expecting, you need to invest in better product images.
 Quality product images create a professional image for your brand and help build trust.

 A product photography box can help you capture professional shots of your products.
 You should also invest in a quality digital camera to capture all the details of your products.
 You can combine professional product photographs with demo videos to help shoppers make a decision.